DIY Glamping Ideas

 Camping Cots

 Some people love air mattresses, but I haven’t had great luck with them in the past.
-My dad loaned us these camping cots and once we tried them I was hooked.
+My dad loaned us camping cots and once we tried them I was hooked.

 They are easy to pop up, sturdy, and they keep you off the ground!